AdaCore/ada-spark-rfcs/rfc-local-vars-without-block.md

 a given variable is used properly.

 We have chosen to allow an "in" reserved word as a separator between declarations and statements.
-That is not strictly necessary from a syntax point of view, but we felt it was useful from a readability point of view.
+That is not strictly necessary from a syntax point of view, but we felt it was useful to allow it from a readability point of view.
+Also, it is useful for cases where the declarations are followed by a handled_sequence_of_statements, as it would separate declarations that are visible in the handlers, from those that are only visible within the statements.

 Drawbacks
 =========